NET WORTH: $3.3 billion

 SOURCE OF WEALTH: Environmental Systems Research Institute (Esri)

 FUNDING AREAS: Education, environment

-OVERVIEW: The Dangermonds' philanthropy is heavily focused on education, but the environment is another key theme.
-Together, they have donated millions of dollars of their own money as well as billions of dollars worth of Esri products to academic institutions around the country.
+OVERVIEW: The Dangermonds' philanthropy prioritizes both education and the environment.
+They have donated millions of dollars of their own money as well as billions of dollars worth of Esri products to academic institutions around the country.

 BACKGROUND: Jack Dangermond initially attended California State Polytechnic where he studied environmental science.
 He left California for the University of Minnesota, taking a different path in his studies with urban planning.
 Dangermond would earn a Master's of Science from Harvard, which is where his interest in computers and the Earth’s geography began.
 Though he had a Harvard degree and a strong interest in computers, Dangermond chose to forgo Silicon Valley and instead head back to his native Redlands, California, with his wife Laura.

 The couple founded Esri in 1969 to perform land use analysis.
 The digital mapping pioneer has now grown into one of the largest geographic information systems (GIS) in the country.
 It has a conservation program that awards product grants to organizations working in public service and conservation.

 PHILOSOPHY: The couple has signed the Giving Pledge and has specified these areas of focus, according to their letter on the web site: